chungimungi/DR-CoT/README.md

 | **ReCoT deberta-v3-xsmall(mine)**         | 26.4                   |
 | **ReCoT Electra-base-generator(mine)**    | 27.7                   |
 | **ReCoT bert-base-uncased(mine)**         |26.6                    |

 ## Note
 **Was able to try only these models due to computational restrictions**

+I only reported the best values over multiple runs

 ## Citations
 ```